Divangus/GamePillars/docs/index.md

 The Game Pillars also help the rest of the developers team to understand what the game designer wants to do and expres with the game.

+## Unique Selling Point
+People might find that Game Pilars are basically the same thing as Unique Selling Points, but it doesn't encompass exactly the same things.

+A unique selling point (USP) is the essence of what makes your product or service better than competitors, and a pillar is a set of features that will get particular attention during the game's development.

+Obviously all your USPs will be pillars, **but a pillar is not necessarily an USP.**

 ## Examples
 Now that we know what Game Pillars are let's see some examples: